-4. Momentarily hold down On/OFF/TUNE switch to TUNE and rotate the tuning control clockwise or counterclockwise until a minimum (not maximum) reading (usually less than 20) is obtained on the power monitor.
-If minimum reading (sometimes referred to as null) cannot be obtained, the probe, cup horn, tip, microtip, or accessory is loose or out of resonance, or the power supply or converter require servicing.
+- 4. Set POWER SWITCH to ON.
+The switch will illuminate. - 5.
+Momentarily depress TUNE SWITCH and rotate the tuner clockwise or counterclockwise until a minimum (not maximum) reading (usually less than 20) is obtained on the POWER MONITOR.
+If a minimum reading (sometimes referred to as null) cannot be obtained, the probe, cup horn, tip, microtip, or accessory is loose or out of resonance, or the power supply or converter require servicing.
 A loose probe will usually generate a loud piercing sound.